fangwei123456/spikingjelly/docs/source/legacy_tutorials/en/ann2snn_converter_legacy.rst

 ◆ Model Normalization

-For a parameter module, it is assumed that its input tensor and output tensor are obtained, the maximum value of its input tensor is: math:`\lambda_{pre}`, and the maximum value of its output tensor is: math:`\lambda `
+For a parameter module, it is assumed that its input tensor and output tensor are obtained, the maximum value of its input tensor is :math:`\lambda_{pre}`, and the maximum value of its output tensor is :math:`\lambda`.
 Then, the normalized weight :math:`\hat{W}` is:

 .. math::